 - Choosing the custom search page

 - Displaying the custom search on the site

 Before you create the custom search, you should create the custom post types, custom fields and taxonomy to search on.
-It’s also a good idea to create some test content, so that you can see how your search works.
+It is also a good idea to create some test content so that you can see how your search works.

 1. Choosing the custom search page

 Different websites need to have a custom search in different places.
 Toolset lets you turn any kind of page into a custom search page.
 There is a slightly different workflow for adding custom searches to different pages, so you should first choose the kind of page where you want to display your custom search.

 Many listing sites revolve around a custom search, so it makes sense to display the search on the site’s homepage.
 If your homepage is a “static WordPress page”, you should create a Custom Search View.
 If your homepage is the “blog”, you should create a Custom Search WordPress Archive.

 You can add a custom search inside any page.
 For this, you will create a Custom Search View.
 Then, insert that View into the page.

 Custom search in a widget (sidebar)